sebashiguera93/Variational-Auto-Encoder-for-images/REPORT.md

 As it is explained in Tenor Flow webpage, an autoencoder is simply a special type of deep neural network which is trained to replicate its input into its output.
 So essentially, this network learns how to represent the input data, like an image, into a lower dimension (latent) space, and then it learns how to reconstruct back the original input data, such that the reconstruction is as similar as possible to the original data.

 The architecture of this Autoencoder is simple.
 First, there is an encoding process, where the input data (image) is transformed to a lower dimension space.
-So it takes the $x$ data points and use a neural network to generate an output $z$, where $z<n$.
+So it takes the \( x \) data points and uses a neural network to generate an output \( z \), where \( z < n \).
 This output is living in a latent space of lower dimension and is merely a representation of the original data in a lower dimension space.
 The second part of the autoencoder is the decoder: it generates the process backwards.
 Therefore, the encoder compress the data, while the decoder reconstructs the data back to its original form.

 An autoencoder consists of two main parts: the encoder and the decoder.